-Said Lord Alfred, "This ball is a And returned to the inn, somewhat worse than before.
-XXXI There, whilst musing he leaned the dark valley above, Through the warm land were wan dering the spirits of love.
-A soft breeze in the white window drapery stirred; In the blossomed acacia the lone cricket chirred; The scent of the roses fell faint o'er the night, And the moon on the mountain was dreaming in light.
+night, He so gayly goes off with the belle of And the moon on the mountain was dreaming in light.
 Repose, and yet rapture! that pensive wild nature Impregnate with passion in each breathing feature!
 A stone's-throw from thence, through the large lime-trees peeped, In a garden of roses, a white châlet, steeped In the moonbeams.
 The windows oped down to the lawn; The casements were open; the curtains were drawn; Lights streamed from the inside; and with them the sound Of music and song.
-In the garden, around [there set, A table with fruits, wine, tea, ices, Half a dozen young men and young women were met.
+In the garden, A table with fruits, wine, tea, ices, there Half a dozen young men and young women were met.
 Light, laughter, and voices, and music, all streamed Through the quiet-leaved limes.
-At the window there seemed For one moment the outline, familiar and fair, Of a white dress, a white neck, and soft dusky hair, Which Lord Alfred remembered . . .
+At the window there seemed For one moment the outline, familiar and fair, Of a white dress, a white neck, and soft dusky hair, Which Lord Alfred remembered . . . a moment or so It hovered, then passed into shadow; and slow The soft notes, from a tender piano upflung, Floated forth, and a voice unforgotten thus sung:

-a moment or so It hovered, then passed into shadow; and slow The soft notes, from a tender piano upflung, Floated forth, and a voice unforgotten thus sung: "Hear a song that was born in the land of my birth!
-The anchors are lifted, the fair The anchors are lifted, the fair ship is free, And the shout of the mariners And the shout of the mariners floats in its mirth 'Twixt the light in the sky and the light on the sea.
-"And this ship is a world.
-She is freighted with souls, She is freighted with merchandise: proudly she sails With the Labor that stores, and the Will that controls The gold in the ingots, the silk in the bales.
-"From the gardens of Pleasure, where reddens the rose, And the scent of the cedar is faint on the air, Past the harbors of Traffic, sublimely she goes, Man's hopes o'er the world of the waters to bear!
-"Where the cheer from the harbors of Traffic is heard, Where the gardens of Pleasure fade fast on the sight, O'er the rose, o'er the cedar, there O'er the rose, o'er the cedar, there passes a bird; 'Tis the Paradise Bird, never 'Tis the Paradise Bird, neve known to alight.
-"And that bird, bright and bold as a Poet's desire, Roams her own native heavens, the realms of her birth.
-There she soars like a scraph, she shines like a fire, And her plumage hath never been sullied by earth.
-"And the mariners greet her; there's song on each lip, For that bird of good omen, and joy in each eye.
+"Hear a song that was born in the land of my birth!
+The anchors are lifted, the fair ship is free, And the shout of the mariners floats in its mirth 'Twixt the light in the sky and the light on the sea. freighted with souls, proudly she sails With the Labor that stores, and the Will that controls The gold in the ingots, the silk in the bales.
+"From the gardens of Pleasure, where reddens the rose, And the scent of the cedar is faint on the air, Past the harbors of Traffic, sublimely Man's hopes o'er the world of the waters to bear !
+"Where the cheer from the harbors of Traffic is heard.
+Where the gardens of Pleasure fade fast on the sight, O'er the rose, o'er the cedar, there passes a bird; 'T is the Paradise Bird, never known to alight.
+"And that bird, bright and bold as a Poet's desire.
+Roams her own native heavens, the realms of her birth.
+There she soars like a seraph, she shines like a fire, And her plumage hath never been sullied by earth.
+"And the mariners greet her; there's song on each lip, For that bird of good omen, and joy in each eve.
 And the ship and the bird, and the bird and the ship, Together go forth over ocean and sky.